-Arianespace supervises the integration and checks of the Ariane launcher - which is built under ArianeGroup responsibility as the production prime contractor; coordinates the satellite preparations that are performed in parallel inside the Payload Preparation Complex (EPCU) [which is operated by the Guiana Space Center - CNES/CSG], followed by the payload's integration on the launcher in the Final Assembly Building (BAF); and also works with ArianeGroup teams in charge of the launcher to conduct the final countdown and launch from Launch Control Center no. 3 (CDL3).
+Arianespace supervises the integration and functional checks of the Ariane launcher - built by ArianeGroup as production prime contractor - in the Launcher Integration Building (BIL).
+It then carries out acceptance tests of the launcher at the same time as satellite preparations in the Payload Preparation Complex (EPCU), which is operated by the Guiana Space Center (CNES/CSG).
+Next, Arianespace oversees final assembly of the launcher and integration of satellites in the Final Assembly Building (BAF), followed by transfer of the Ariane launcher to Launch Zone No. 3 (ZL3), and then the final countdown and liftoff - which are managed from the Launch Control Center No. 3 (CDL3).

-Arianespace deploys a top-flight team and technical facilities to ensure the launchers and their satellite payloads are ready for their mission.
+Arianespace deploys a top-flight team and technical facilities to ensure the launchers and their satellite payloads are ready for their missions.
 Building on this unrivalled expertise and outstanding local facilities, Arianespace is now the undisputed benchmark in the global launch services market.